 - 2 tablespoons butter

-Heat a teaspoon butter in an 8-inch skillet.
-Use a small ladle to add enough batter to coat bottom of the pan in a thin, even layer, rotating pan as needed to cover.
+Heat a teaspoon butter in an eight-inch skillet.
+Use a small ladle to add enough batter to coat bottom of the pan in a thin, even layer, rotating the pan as needed to cover.

-Cook for 2 minutes on the first side and 1 1/2 minutes on the second side or until the pancake is lightly browned.
+Cook for two minutes on the first side and one and a half minutes on the second side or until the pancake is lightly browned.
 Remove and keep warm.
 Repeat with remaining butter and batter.

 Fill with your choice of scrambled eggs with mushrooms, creamed meats, seafood or vegetables.
 Roll or fold into a triangle and garnish with a savory sauce of choice and a sprinkle of chopped chives, if desired.

 They also can be formed into a "beggar's purse" to resemble a tiny money bag and tied with a blanched chive.